-7. MEETING PROCEDURES FOR PROJECT WORKING PARTIES/STEERING COMMITTEES
+7 MEETING PROCEDURES FOR PROJECT WORKING PARTIES/STEERING COMMITTEES

 Project Working Parties/Steering Committees will be established for key Council projects.
+These meetings will follow similar meeting procedures as Advisory Committees.

 These will operate only for the duration of the project.